 Many businesses don’t make any money, particularly during their first year of operation.
 When this happens, the IRS provides business owners with some tax relief in the form of something called a net operating loss (NOL).
-If you’re not sure what a NOL is or you don’t know how to make the most of it, read on.
-We’ll tell you everything you need to know about it.
+What follows is a summary of the basics that you need to know about it.
 If you need help making sense of any financial concepts for your business, consider finding a financial advisor, some of whom help family businesses.

 Net Operating Losses: The Basics

 A net operating loss (NOL) occurs when a company has more tax deductions than taxable income in a given year.
 When business owners have a NOL, they don’t owe any taxes for that particular year.
 What’s more, they might be able to get a refund for taxes paid in previous years or use their business losses to lower their taxable income in the future.

 While companies themselves can’t get a tax break if they’re pass-through entities (like sole proprietorships, partnerships and S corporations) their owners can apply their net operating losses on their personal income tax returns.
 C corporations are taxed at the corporate level, so their losses are applied on their corporate income tax returns.

 Carrying a NOL back or forward will apply losses to income tax returns from past and/or future years.
 The benefit of this is that a NOL can reduce your tax liability.

 The year the net operating loss happens is known as the NOL year.
 If you have a NOL, you may be able to carry that amount back to two years before the NOL year.
 This two-year time frame is known as the carryback period.
 If your net operating loss occurs following a theft or another incident, you may qualify for a three-year carryback period.